electron/electron/docs/glossary.md

 Native modules (also called [addons] in
-Node.js) are modules written in C or C++ that can be loaded into Node.js or Electron using the require() function, and used just as if they were an ordinary Node.js module.
+Node.js) are modules written in C or C++ that can be loaded into Node.js or Electron using the require() function, and used as if they were an ordinary Node.js module.
 They are used primarily to provide an interface between JavaScript running in Node.js and C/C++ libraries.